The sacrifices of God are a broken spirit.

 The Two Silver Trumpets

-1 The Lord spoke to Moses, saying, 2 “Make two trumpets of hammered silver to use for the calling of the congregation, and for the journeying of the camps.
-3 When they blow them, all the congregation shall gather themselves to you at the door of the Tent of Meeting.
-4 If they blow just one, then the leaders–the heads of the thousands of Israel–shall gather to you.
-5 When you blow an alarm, the camps that lie on the east side shall go forward.
-6 When you blow an alarm the second time, the camps that lie on the south side shall go forward.
-They shall blow an alarm for their journeys.
+1 The Lord spoke to Moses, saying, 2 “Make two trumpets of hammered silver to use to call the community and to set the camps out on their journey.
+3 When they blow both of them, the entire community shall gather to you at the door of the Tent of Meeting.
+4 If they sound only one blow, then just the leaders–the heads of the thousands of Israel–shall gather to you.
+5 When you blow short blasts of the alarm, the camps that lie on the east side shall go forward.
+6 When you blow short blasts of the alarm the second time, the camps that lie on the south side shall go forward.
+They shall blow an alarm to set the camps out for their journey.
 7 But when the assembly is to be gathered together, you shall blow a different signal, but you shall not sound an alarm.

 Moving from Sinai to Paran

 11 On the twentieth day of the second month in the second year, the cloud was taken up from over the tabernacle of the covenant.
-12 The Israelites went forward on their journeys out of the wilderness of Sinai; and the cloud stayed in the wilderness of Paran.
+12 The Israelites went forward on their journey out of the wilderness of Sinai, and the cloud stayed in the wilderness of Paran.
 13 They first went forward according to the commandment of the Lord by Moses.

-14 In the first place went the camp of the children of Judah, with their banner, according to their divisions: Nahshon the son of Amminadab was over his army.
-15 Nethanel the son of Zuar was over the army of the tribe of the children of Issachar.
-16 Eliab the son of Helon was over the army of the tribe of the children of Zebulun.
-17 The tabernacle was taken down; and the sons of Gershon and the sons of Merari, who bore the tabernacle, went forward.
-18 The standard of the camp of Reuben went forward according to their armies.
-Elizur the son of Shedeur was over his army.
-19 Shelumiel the son of Zurishaddai was over the army of the tribe of the children of Simeon.
-20 Eliasaph the son of Deuel was over the army of the tribe of the children of Gad.
+14 The camp of Judah went out first, according to their military divisions, with their banner in front of them.
+Nahshon the son of Amminadab was commander of its army.
+15 Nethanel the son of Zuar was commander of the military divisions of the tribe of Issachar.
+16 Eliab the son of Helon was over the military divisions of the tribe of Zebulun.
+17 The tabernacle was taken down, and the sons of Gershon and the sons of Merari, who bore the tabernacle, went forward.
+18 The camp of Reuben went out according to their divisions with their standard in front.
+Elizur the son of Shedeur was commander over its army.
+19 Shelumiel the son of Zurishaddai was over the military divisions of the tribe of Simeon.
+20 Eliasaph the son of Deuel was over the military divisions of the tribe of Gad.

 21 The Kohathites set forward, bearing the sanctuary.
 The others set up the tabernacle before they arrived.

 22 The standard of the camp of the children of Ephraim set forward according to their armies.
 Elishama the son of Ammihud was over his army.
 23 Gamaliel the son of Pedahzur was over the army of the tribe of the children of Manasseh.
-24 Abidan the son of Gideoni was over the army of the tribe of the children of Benjamin.
+24 Abidan the son of Gideoni was commander over the military divisions of the tribe of Benjamin.

-25 The standard of the camp of the children of Dan, which was the rear guard of all the camps, set forward according to their armies.
-Ahiezer the son of Ammishaddai was over his army.
-26 Pagiel the son of Ochran was over the army of the tribe of the children of Asher.
-27 Ahira the son of Enan was over the army of the tribe of the children of Naphtali.
-28 Thus were the travels of the Israelites according to their armies; and they went forward.
+25 The standard of the camp of Dan, which was the rear guard of all the camps, set forward according to their military divisions.
+Ahiezer the son of Ammishaddai was commander over its army.
+26 Pagiel the son of Ochran was commander over the military divisions of the tribe of Asher.
+27 Ahira the son of Enan was commander over the military divisions of the tribe of Naphtali.
+28 Thus were the travels of the Israelites according to their military, and they went forward.

 32 It shall be, if you go with us—yes, it shall be—that whatever good the Lord does to us, we will do the same to you.”